HideCM/Easy-Spin-2-Win/Readme.md

 You can edit the peg graphic by locating the path with id `peg` in the HTML (inside the SVG tag) and changing its `fill` property.

 `spinCount` is zero-based which means the first spin is spin=0 and the fifth spin is spinCount=4.
-This is important when viewing your game results using `Spin2WinWheel.onResult()` or if you want to check on game progress during play (via `Spin2WinWheel.getGameProgress()`
+This is important when viewing your game results using `Easy Spin 2 WinWheel.onResult()` or if you want to check on game progress during play (via `Easy Spin 2 WinWheel.getGameProgress()`

 ## JavaScript Libraries

-Spin2Win Wheel is powered the GreenSock Animation Platform (GSAP).
+Easy Spin 2 Win Wheel is powered the GreenSock Animation Platform (GSAP).
 The following libraries are used:

 - TweenMax ([CDN](https://cdnjs.cloudflare.com/ajax/libs/gsap/1.18.4/TweenMax.min.js))
 - Draggable ([CDN](https://cdnjs.cloudflare.com/ajax/libs/gsap/1.18.4/utils/Draggable.min.js))